Carwash Cenote

 Dear friends!

-In September 2024, new spots will be available on the IANTD/TDI Technical Cave Courses in Mexico’s Playa del Carmen-Tulum area.
+Spots will be available on the IANTD/TDI Technical Cave Courses in Mexico’s Playa del Carmen-Tulum area from November 2024 to March 2025.
 These fantastic caves offer warm, clear water, comfortable training conditions, and various cave geology.
 On each day of training, we will dive into a new cave.

-You can apply for any or all of these courses individually and save the group price of just $189 for one day of classes (21% off the individual price).
+You can apply for any or all of these courses individually or with your group and save the group price of just $189 for one day of classes per person (21% off the individual price).

 Daily transfer from/to your hotel in Playa del Carmen is included.